Thanksyy/thanksyy.github.io/index.md

 </ol>

 ## Selected Publications
-Underline indicates students I supervised Unless required by industry collaborators, all source code is open-sourced on our <a href="https://github.com/HKUSTDial" target="_blank">
+Underline indicates students I supervised.
+Unless required by industry collaborators, all source code is open-sourced on our <a href="https://github.com/HKUSTDial" target="_blank">
          Lab's GitHub repository
         </a>.